flyingmachine/brave-clojure-web/content/2-getting-started.md

 lein run
 ```

 You should see the output, "I'm a little teapot!"
+Congratulations,
+little teapot!

 ### Building the Clojure Project